onedata/onedata-acceptance/tests/oneclient/README.md

 ```
 # Known issues

-1. If you encounter problems with tests using oneclient and the logs contain
+1. If you encounter problems with tests using Oneclient and the logs contain
    errors such as "connection refused" or some rpyc connection errors, it is
    probable that you did not provide a `docker.onedata.org/oneclient-dev:*`
    image.
 A `dev` image **is required**, the `docker.onedata.org/oneclient:*`
    image won't work.

 2. If there are problems with setting up Onedata deployment for tests that use
-   oneclient, it is possible that some remnants of previous deployments are
+   Oneclient, it is possible that some remnants of previous deployments are
    the cause.
 Try running `onenv clean`, and if it does not help,
    `helm delete dev; helm delete patch-dev`.